Last Updated on November 8, 2020

-Our trip started as a New York adventure.
+Our trip to Philadelphia started as a New York adventure.
 The last time we were in New York, I was pregnant with our first and had horrible “morning” sickness.
 I was miserable.
 Since then, Darcy had always said that we needed to have a re-do.
 I’m not huge on going somewhere more than once (with the exception being anything Disney, obviously), since there are so many other places to explore in this world, but I eventually agreed– with one rule — we also had to go somewhere we had not been.

 Looking at the options, it seemed like Philly was a good fit, with our limited time frame and the short train ride that took off steps from our New York hotel.
 A couple years ago I fell in love with boxing and swear by it to keep me in top shape when we are not on an adventure, so we were excited to be able to go to the Rocky Steps and to be among all of the US history that is Philadelphia, the city of firsts.
 Philly was definitely a great choice.